 With this award, Dr. Hages aims to develop solution-based, thin-film semiconductor materials that would lead to an improved method of generating clean and renewable solar energy.

-“Renewable energy is necessary for a better future, so it’s important to put the effort in now to discover promising new materials which can make this a reality,” said Dr. Hages.
+“Renewable energy is an inevitable part of our future, so it’s important to put the effort in now to discover promising new materials which can make this a reality,” said Dr. Hages.
 “I think we have an exciting vision and talented graduate students which can make a significant contribution to this effort.
 Though research is only half the battle – I’m excited this award also supports our goals for cross-generational public outreach in renewable energy education.”

 This prestigious award will allow Dr. Hages’ research group to develop a new class of materials, chalcogenide perovskites, as a low-cost, non-toxic, and stable photovoltaic material which can replace existing technologies due to their improved properties.
 Chalcogenide perovskites are an emerging class of semiconductor with the potential to replace the ubiquitous organic-inorganic hybrid metal halide perovskites as a high-performance photovoltaic absorber due to their improved stability and use of earth-abundant constituents.
 To meet this challenge, Hages proposes a paradigm shift in the approach used to synthesize chalcogenide perovskites by using reactive nanomaterials – a research area in which Hages’ lab specializes in.